Asumpta2640/Skincare-routine/README.md

  -Using the VS Code's Live Server

-This project was developed by Jelagat Asumpta email:sugutasumpta@gmail.comAdd commentMore actions
+This project was developed by Jelagat Asumpta email:sugutasumpta@gmail.com

 #License